Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule3.md

 The architecture for this lab involves the following key components:

-**Azure Sentinel**: Azure Sentinel is a cloud-native SIEM (Security Information and Event Management) solution that provides intelligent security analytics and threat intelligence across your enterprise.
-It enables you to collect, analyze, and respond to security incidents in real time.
+**Microsoft Sentinel**: A scalable, cloud-native SIEM tool that provides intelligent security analytics, enabling the detection, investigation, and automated response to security incidents.

-**Microsoft Defender for Cloud**: This service enhances your security posture by providing continuous security assessment and recommendations for Azure resources, helping to protect against threats and vulnerabilities.

-**Logic Apps**: Azure Logic Apps is a cloud service that allows you to automate workflows and integrate applications and data across various systems.
-In this lab, it is used to create automated responses to security incidents and alerts.

-**Windows Security Event Connector**: This connector facilitates the collection of security events from Windows systems, enabling the monitoring and analysis of potential threats and incidents within the Azure environment.

-**Microsoft Teams**: Microsoft Teams serves as a collaboration platform where the Security Operations Center (SOC) team can communicate and manage alerts and incidents effectively, streamlining incident response efforts.
+**Microsoft Defender for Cloud**: Integrated threat protection platform that secures workloads in Azure and on-premises, detecting vulnerabilities and attacks in real time.

+**Logic Apps**: Cloud-based workflows that automate tasks and orchestrate processes for security incident responses within Sentinel, integrating with Defender and other services.

+**KQL Queries (Azure Monitor Logs)**: Kusto Query Language (KQL) is used to query data in Azure Monitor Logs for detecting anomalous activities or specific threat patterns.

-**Playbooks in Microsoft Sentinel**: Playbooks are workflows built using Logic Apps that automate responses to incidents, allowing for quick and consistent actions based on predefined rules and conditions.
+**Playbooks**: Playbooks are automated workflows built with Logic Apps that respond to detected threats by automating actions, helping with timely incident management.

 ## Getting Started with the Lab